rtlabs-com/p-net/doc/compliancetest.rst

 load.
 This is tested by a separate tool (not the "Automated RT tester").

-Installation of Automated RT tester on a Windows PC
+Installing Automated RT tester on a Windows PC
 ---------------------------------------------------
 Unzip the downloaded file, and double-click the "AutomatedRtTester_VERSION_Setup.exe" file.